aadityavikram/nas_server/README.md

 - Preview Files with navigation and thumbnail preview for images and videos
 - Gallery functionality for current folder
 - Range request for video display to enable seek forward or jump to a timeline
+- Logout feature that kills server process and redirects to login page

 ## Steps